 IMPORTANT: If your Mac uses Apple Silicon, please first see the Apple Silicon Compatibility with Universal Audio Devices article.

-MacOS will require user action in order to allow permission for the UAD software to run.
+macOS will require user action in order to allow permission for the UAD software to run.

 - Download and install the latest UAD software.
 The installer will require your Mac to Restart when finished.